-I’ve been daydreaming of mountains and forests and epic top-of-the-summit sunsets this week, so I thought I’d share a project that can help you all escape winter and head for the hills with me!
-If your kids can rip paper (and what kid doesn’t love a good paper ripping) you’ll be able to create some pretty cool mountain scene landscape art together for an afternoon of artful adventure & scenery.
+I’ve been daydreaming of mountains, forests, and epic top-of-the-summit sunsets this week, so I thought I’d share a project that can help you escape winter and head for the hills with me!
+If your kids can rip paper (and what kid doesn’t love a good paper ripping) you’ll be able to create some pretty cool mountain landscape art together for an afternoon of artful adventure & scenery.

 One thing I absolutely love about this project is the flexibility – these are so easy to make in various sizes.
 We used some smaller pieces of paper to make ours, but younger kids might enjoy working larger or a full sheet of paper, a scrap of cardboard, or something even bigger!

 For a more advanced torn paper landscape project, visit our brand new fold-out secret garden tutorial!
 Or use this torn paper idea to make a BIG DIY city landscape book that folds out into a backdrop for play.

 For your own torn paper landscapes you’ll need:

 - Construction paper, cardstock, or any paper scraps in a variety of colors